 - a.
-Research & Communications Manager ex officio - b.
-Member Outreach & Communications Officer ex officio - c.
+Research & Communications Manager ex officio

+- b.
+Member Outreach & Communications Officer ex officio

+- c.
 Executive Director ex officio

 - d.
-General Manager ex officio - e.
-Felicita's Pub Manager ex officio a.
-Shall be the chair and at least two [2] other voting members of the committee.
+General Manager ex officio

+- e.
+Felicita's Pub Manager ex officio

 If the chair and second chair are both unable to facilitate a meeting of this committee, a non-voting member shall facilitate the meeting for the purpose of ensuring that the work of the committee is able to continue.